Future Skills in an AI World: Customer Success Edition

 • Community creation: When people lose stability, they look for belonging.
 Be the one who builds networks of mutual support, learning and opportunity.

-Build now: Develop transferable skills.
+Develop transferable skills.
 Consulting, coaching, facilitation or data interpretation that stand independent of a job title.

 Apply later: Use those skills to rebuild income and purpose through collaboration, community or entrepreneurship when traditional Customer Success change.